Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.instanceGroupManagers.listErrors({ instanceGroupManager: "instanceGroupManager", project: "project", zone: "zone",  });

 /*
 Lists all of the instances in the managed instance group.
 Each instance in the list has a currentAction, which indicates the action that the managed instance group is performing on the instance.
 For example, if the group is still creating an instance, the currentAction is CREATING.
 If a previous action failed, the list displays the errors for that failed action.
 The orderBy query parameter is not supported.
-The `pageToken` query parameter is supported only if the group's `listManagedInstancesResults` field is set to `PAGINATED`.
+The `pageToken` query parameter is supported only in the alpha and beta API and only if the group's `listManagedInstancesResults` field is set to `PAGINATED`.
 */
 await gapi.client.compute.instanceGroupManagers.listManagedInstances({ instanceGroupManager: "instanceGroupManager", project: "project", zone: "zone",  });